mystsoftware/myst-help-center/application-deployment/custom.md

 Yes.

-MyST supports the Automated Deployment of many artifact types:
-* Oracle ADF
-* Application Configuration
-* Oracle B2B
-* Oracle BAM
-* Java EAR
-* Java JAR
-* Java Library (Classpath)
-* Java WAR
-* Oracle MDS
-* Oracle MFT
-* OSB Configuration
-* OSB XPath
-* Oracle WSM Policy
-* Oracle SOA Composites
-* Oracle SOA Extension
-* PL/SQL

-If you wish to deploy an artifact type that is not in the list, you can support this through the extensibility of MyST.
+If you wish to deploy an artifact type that is not in the list of supported MyST Artifact Types, you can do this through the MyST Extensibility Framework.

 ### About Extending MyST